We invite Dog Owners to be Park Users and Park Partners

 A. Yes.
 Commercial dog walkers may currently bring up to four off-leash dogs at a time to designated off-leash areas.
 (Similarly, they may bring up to four dogs on-leash to areas where dogs are allowed

 on-leash.)
 Once DCR has established a Commercial Dog Walking Permit Process, dog walkers will be required to complete an application and to obtain an annual commercial dog walking permit from DCR for their business.
-DCR’s intent is to launch a Commercial Dog Walking Permit program this fall, for issuance of annual permits to be effective for 2016.
+DCR’s intent is to launch a Commercial Dog Walking Permit program, for issuance of annual permits to be effective for 2017.
 All other DCR rules apply to commercial dog walkers, including the requirement to clean up after all dogs you bring into a DCR park.

 Q. Can I bring my Service Animals to DCR properties?